thewshark/Kalipso/Kalipso 5 App Samples/Scroll Area Usage Sample/README.md

 KAL Version: V 5.0

-Show in a simple way the usage from a tab object.
+Show in a simple way the usage from a scroll area object.

 ***************************************************************